Install OpenCV 4.5 on Raspberry Pi 4

 You can find the release notes of version 4.5.0 on the GitHub page of OpenCV here.

-As explained here, the physical RAM chip is used both by the CPU and the GPU.
+The physical RAM chip is used both by the CPU and the GPU.
 On a Raspberry Pi 2 or 3 default is 64 Mbyte allocated for the GPU.
 The Raspberry Pi 4 has a 76 Mbyte GPU memory size.
 It can be somewhat small for vision projects, better to change this now to a 128 Mbyte.
 To increase the amount of memory for the GPU, use the following menu.
 After this action, the system wants to reboot.
 Let's do that.

 With a fresh and clean Raspbian operating system, the last check is the EEPROM software version.
 The Raspberry Pi 3 had all the operating software on the SD card.
 The Raspberry Pi 4, on the other hand, is also partially booted from two EEPROMs.
 These EEPROMs are programmed after PCB assembly in the factory.
 The Raspberry Pi foundation has recently released new and improved software for these EEPROMs.
 This nothing to do with OpenCV, but all the more with heat dissipation.
 In one of our vision applications, the heat of the CPU drops from 65 °C (149 °F) to 48 °C (118 °F) simply by updating the EEPROMs contents.
 And, as you know, a low CPU temperature will prolong your Pi lifespan.
 For more information see this article.